pingcap/docs-cn/v2.1/reference/sql/statements/do.md

 # DO

 This statement executes an expression, without returning a result.
-In MySQL, a common use-case is to excecute stored programs without needing to handle the result.
+In MySQL, a common use-case is to execute stored programs without needing to handle the result.
 Since TiDB does not provide stored routines, this function has a more limited use.

 ## Synopsis